IN THIS SECTION:

 The Classification Table provides information on the documentary series that constitute it, among which we highlight the following:

-• Means of information, indexes and inventories of documentation elaborated by the different archivists from the 15th century to the present day.
+- Means of information, indexes and inventories of documentation elaborated by the different archivists from the 15th century to the present day.

-• Secretary, with the Books of Chapter Acts or the Records of Blood Cleansing, very interesting for genealogical studies, as well as the Correspondence.
+- Secretary, with the Books of Chapter Acts or the Records of Blood Cleansing, very interesting for genealogical studies, as well as the Correspondence.

-• Chapter Table from where all the control over the tithes of the territory corresponding to the Old Kingdom of Seville was kept, constituting a basic means of information for studies on agricultural production, urban development, demographics, etc.
+- Chapter Table from where all the control over the tithes of the territory corresponding to the Old Kingdom of Seville was kept, constituting a basic means of information for studies on agricultural production, urban development, demographics, etc.

-• Factory with all the documents related to the construction process and the conservation of the Cathedral.
+- Factory with all the documents related to the construction process and the conservation of the Cathedral.

-• General Historical Fund, in which files and documents are classified, most of them from the Middle Ages, which also prove the chapter’s patrimony from its origins.
+- General Historical Fund, in which files and documents are classified, most of them from the Middle Ages, which also prove the chapter’s patrimony from its origins.

-• Plans and Drawings, the factitious series of about 550 units.
+- Plans and Drawings, the factitious series of about 550 units.

 At present, the archives of the Cathedral of Seville are located in the facilities that have been refurbished for this purpose in the Archbishop’s Palace of Seville.

-Archpriest: was the former pastor of the Cathedral.
+Archpriest: Formerly the pastor of the Cathedral.

-Maestrescuela: was the preceptor of the cathedral school.
+Maestrescuela: The preceptor of the cathedral school.

-Treasurer: guarded the sacred vessels.
+Treasurer: Responsible for guarding the sacred vessels.

 Current composition of the Cathedral Chapter: